Toyota Yaris Hybrid engines, drive & performance

 The Yaris hybrid's 1.5-litre petrol engine is a little bigger than the supermini norm these days, and you might think this a recipe for nippy acceleration – especially in concert with a powerful electric motor.
 It soon becomes clear, though, that the hybrid's economy leanings take the fizz out of its performance.

-Total power output is only 99bhp, which means the electric motor doesn't actually add power while the petrol engine is running.
-The resultant 11.8-second 0-62mph time isn't what you'd call sparkling, and a little slower than what the regular Yaris 1.5-litre automatic can manage.
+Total power output is only 100bhp, which means the electric motor doesn't actually add power while the petrol engine is running.
+The resulting 11.8-second 0-62mph time isn't sparkling, and a little slower than what the regular Yaris 1.5-litre automatic can manage.
 Top speed is lower, too, at 102 versus 108mph.

 The hybrid system transmits its power through a continuously variable transmission (CVT), the most common type of automatic gearbox found in hybrids.
 It's very well suited to urban motoring – an absence of conventional gears makes for smooth progress if you're gentle with the accelerator.